google/ldif/README.md

 Shape](https://arxiv.org/abs/1912.06126)) and SIF ([Learning Shape Templates with Structured Implicit Functions](https://arxiv.org/abs/1904.06447)).
 Note that LDIF was previously called Deep Structured Implicit Functions.
-It contains code to reproduce the results of those papers,convert input meshes into the LDIF and SIF representations, and visualize and extract meshes from LDIF representations.
+It contains code to reproduce the results of those papers, convert input meshes into the LDIF and SIF representations, and visualize and extract meshes from LDIF representations.